brenogemelgo/MULTIC-TS-LBM/README.md

 **"Experiment-based physical and numerical modeling of subsea oil jet dispersion (SUBJET)"**, in partnership with **Petrobras, ANP, FITEJ and SINTEF Ocean**.

+---

+## 📊 Credits

+The post-processing workflow is shared with the project [MR-LBM](https://github.com/CERNN/MR-LBM).

+---

 ## 📬 Contact

 For feature requests or contributions, feel free to open an issue or fork the project.
 You may also contact the maintainer via email at:

 * breno.gemelgo@edu.udesc.br